MicrosoftDocs/azure-devops-docs/docs/organizations/security/add-users-team-project.md

 ## Prerequisites

 * You must have a project.
 If you don't have a project yet, [create one](../projects/create-project.md).
-* To add users to a project, you must be a member of the [Project Administrators Group or have your **Edit project-level information** set to Allow](set-project-collection-level-permissions.md).
+* To add users to a project, you must be a member of the [Project Administrators group or have your **Edit project-level information** set to Allow](set-project-collection-level-permissions.md).
+Note that you can add Stakeholders to the Project Administrators group and then they can add users to an organization or project.
 * To add users to a team, you must have been [added as a team administrator for the team](../../organizations/settings/add-team-administrator.md), or you must be a member of the Project Administrators Group or have your **Edit project-level information** set to Allow.

 <a name="add-users-team-project"></a>